 All of these answers are true and valid.
 But above all else, a project schedule is a communication tool.
 It allows teams to convey information amongst one another about how their work is going, and when it will complete.

 Supporting Team Leads

-Schedule Analysis’s end goal is to provide intel and knowledge to managers which allows them to control the trajectory of their work.
+Schedule Analysis’s end goal is to provide intel and knowledge to project teams which allows them to control the trajectory of their work.
 That process begins by making them aware of their blind spots.
-Ask a team lead whether they are on schedule, they will usually say yes.
-When asked how they know they are on schedule, their answer may be unconvincing.
-This is not necessarily because the team lead is out of touch with the work or because they are trying to cover their tracks.
-Team leads often do not have the time to take notice of problems which do not have a bright red flag.
-Unfortunately for team leads, most schedule delays aren’t recoverable by the time they become an emergency.
+Ask a Team Lead whether they are on schedule, and they will usually say “yes”.
+When asked how they know they are on schedule, they may answer unconvincingly.
+This is not necessarily because the Team Lead is out of touch, or because they are trying to cover their tracks.
+Team Leads are busy.
+They often do not have the time to take notice of problems which do not have a bright red flag.
+Unfortunately, most schedule delays don’t raise a red flag until they are an unavoidable emergency.

-A Schedule Manager’s primary responsibility is to help other managers spot threats to the schedule before they become an emergency.
-Once identified, schedule managers can help team leads answer Schedule Analysis’s third question, “What are you doing about it?”.
+A Schedule Manager’s primary responsibility is to help other managers spot threats to the schedule before the red flag goes up.
+Once identified, Schedule Managers can help Team Leads answer Schedule Analysis’s third question, “What are you doing about it?”.

 Of equal importance, Schedule Analysis facilitates inter-team communication.
 The Schedule Manager is responsible for understanding every team’s progress.
-If every project manager must report to the Schedule Manager and vice versa, the Schedule Manager becomes a communication hub for the project.
-This allows schedule mangers to convey every team’s responsibility’s and needs to other relevant teams, and gives team leads at least one resource to consult for project knowledge.
-The more productive communication that is available to project stakeholders, the lower the odds that a project team gets left in the dark or caught by surprise.
+If every Team Lead must report to the Schedule Manager and vice versa, the Schedule Manager becomes a communication hub for the project.
+This allows Schedule Mangers to convey every team’s responsibilities and needs to other relevant teams, and gives Team Leads a reliable knowledge source about the entire project.
+The more lines of productive communication that are available to project stakeholders, the lower the odds that a project team gets left in the dark or caught by surprise.

 In Figure 4, suppose the Oracle Development Team is running irrevocably late.
-This will impact the Quality Assurance Team, the Testing Team and SAP Development Team schedules.
-But with early enough warning, the SAP team can halt work on their SAP-to-Oracle interface, and shift focus to tasks they were planning to work later, but can be completed now.
-The Testing team, now aware that they won’t get the complete package on time can reorganize their testing strategy to tackle integrated system testing last.
-The Quality Assurance team will be able to make similar adjustments.
-The Oracle Team’s delays will still be partially felt.
-However, comprehensive schedule analysis and reporting can make the difference between finding options in time to mitigate some delays and having no recourse beyond apologies and blame.
+This will impact the Quality Assurance, Testing, and SAP Development Teams’ schedules.
+But with early enough warning, the SAP Team can halt work on their SAP-to-Oracle interface, and shift focus to tasks they were planning to work later, but can be completed now.
+The Testing Team, now aware that they won’t get the completed system on time, can reorganize their testing strategy to tackle integrated system testing last.
+The Quality Assurance Team may make similar adjustments.
+The Oracle Team’s delays will still impact the project.
+However, comprehensive schedule analysis and reporting can make the difference between finding ways to press forward, and having no recourse beyond apologies and blame.

-Suppose spreading word of the delay was left to the Oracle team lead, who owns the schedule impact.
-Project team leads often have tunnel vision with respect to their team and the larger project as a whole.
+Now suppose that spreading word of the delay was left to the Oracle Team Lead.
+Leading a project team often creates tunnel vision.
 The Oracle Project Manager probably has limited awareness how their own delays will affect other teams’ workflows.
 That becomes even more true when working through a crisis.
-Even if the Oracle manager is willing to admit their team’s delay, the effort they would spend spreading the word is time spent distracting them from getting their team back on track.
+Even if the Oracle manager is aware of and willing to admit their team’s delay, the effort they would spend spreading the word distracts the manager from getting their team back on track.
 Furthermore, they may not even convey the right information to their peers, because they do not know what intel is most valuable to other teams.
 The Schedule Manager, with their broader and more targeted view of the project, can supply a far more candid and comprehensive assessment to affected project teams.